rishikeshsreehari/personal-blog/content/puzzle.md

 type: I run a perpetual puzzle on my blog.
 Solve it, get featured, chat with me.
 New puzzles when solved.
 disable_comments: true
 ShowReadingTime: false
-updated_on: 2025-06-21
+updated_on: 2025-08-18
 shorturl: puzzle
 ---

 #####  {{< updated_on >}}

 I love solving puzzles.
 In fact, one of my favorite bedtime routines is to solve [Wordle](https://www.nytimes.com/games/wordle/index.html) and [Connections](https://www.nytimes.com/games/connections) every day before I go to sleep.
 So, I had this idea the other day - why not run a puzzle that never ends?
 A perpetual puzzle that continues as long as I'm alive or able to update this website.
+With the rise of AI, creating challenging puzzles has become harder, as AI can often solve them in seconds.
+I have used AI to help craft the poems and clues, but the core ideas are entirely original.
+The real fun comes from solving them without AI, so I trust you’ll enjoy the challenge on your own.

 **How it works:**
 - Only one puzzle is active at a time - it stays open until solved.